-2020 Compensation Decisions
+2021 Compensation Decisions

-In November 2020, our chairman and chief executive officer, Mr. Reilly, evaluated the performance of the company and the individual performance of each executive officer, including the NEOs, against previously-determined individual goals.
+In November 2021, our chairman and chief executive officer, Mr. Reilly, evaluated the performance of the company and the individual performance of each executive officer, including the NEOs, against previously-determined individual goals.
 Mr. Reilly made recommendations to the Committee as to the amounts of annual bonus and retention RSUs to be awarded each executive officer (other than himself).
 The Committee reviewed and discussed such recommendations, as well as market data provided by its compensation consultant.
 The Committee evaluated the performance of Mr. Reilly and each of our other NEOs in light of all the above information.
-It then reviewed such information with the other non-executive directors and approved the compensation described below.
+It then reviewed such information with the other non-executive directors, who engaged with the Committee in a thorough evaluation of the performance of Mr. Reilly and our other NEOs.
+Following such evaluations, the Committee approved the compensation described below.

-Target Compensation for 2020
+Target Compensation for 2021

 The Committee sets annual compensation targets for our executive officers.
-The 2020 compensation targets were based upon historical compensation, financial industry surveys and fiscal 2020 budget projections.
+The 2021 compensation targets were based upon historical compensation, financial industry surveys and fiscal 2021 budget projections.
 In setting these targets, the Committee also stipulated that annual bonuses would be funded from a pool equal to 6% of consolidated pre-tax income, with no individual bonus to exceed 3% of such measure.

-Individual Performance for 2020
+Individual Performance for 2021

-Set forth below is a summary of the material accomplishments of each NEO and other important factors relevant to fiscal 2020, grouped by the areas of focus determined by the Committee at the beginning of the fiscal year, which the Committee considered in exercising its discretion to award compensation for 2020.
+Set forth below is a summary of the material accomplishments of each NEO and other important factors relevant to fiscal 2021, grouped by the areas of focus determined by the Committee at the beginning of the fiscal year, which the Committee considered in exercising its discretion to award compensation for 2021.